cucapra/dahlia/docs/view.md

 ## Typing a view

+**TODO**: This section is stale.
+The new contrains come after shrink and flex being defined.

 As mentioned before, _views_ are treated as simple arrays once they are created.
 An array is defined as follows: